boan-anbo/free-outline/README.md

   - return a TOT (TO Ticket), with the information where it was stored.

 ### 4. MD parser: parse raw markdown points to rich and structure Point Structure with content.
+  - This should be multilayers: i.e. the point structure is stable, but import plain texts are variable
+  - E.g. it should be able to process both tex and markdown formats.
+So the definition of levels etc does not need to follow the example of Markdown.
+Think of my writing plan parser.

 ### 5. A central processing unit:
   - arguments: